iri-pycpt/iri-pycpt.github.io/installation.md

 ## Updating from a previous version of PyCPT

-If you already have a conda environment with a working version of PyCPT installed, the safest way to upgrade to the latest version is to leave the existing environment as it is, and create a new environment using the same commands given above, but using a different environment name, e.g. `pycpt_environment2`.
+If you already have a conda environment with a working version of PyCPT installed, the safest way to upgrade to the latest version is to leave the existing environment as it is, and create a new environment using the same commands given above, but with the new version number.
 That way, if the new version doesn't work for you, you can continue using the previous version.
 Once you're satisfied that the new version works, you can save space  by removing the old environment:
 ```
-conda env remove -n old_environment
+conda env remove -n pycpt-2.5.0
 ```